 If you’ve ever walked in a graveyard in a warm climate, odds are you’ve noticed the cypress trees.
 These tall trees weren’t planted in cemeteries by accident.

-Due to their shape, cypress trees appear to reach towards Heaven.
+Due to their shape, cypress trees appear to reach toward Heaven.
 Their roots grow in such a way as to not disturb caskets within the earth.
 Beautiful and majestic, these trees now stand watch over graveyards around the globe.

 The hyacinth flower is a symbol of sorrow and pain.
 They’re common funeral flowers because of this meaning, and they’re a creative way to honor someone and their grieving family.
 These purple, blooming flowers offer encouragement in a time of need.
 When experiencing a loss, sometimes we need a bit of beauty.